truenas/documentation/static/includes/AppsUnversioned.md

 Application maintenance is independent from TrueNAS SCALE version release cycles.
-App versions, features, fields, and install behavior at the time of access might vary from those in documented tutorials, especially for legacy version documentation that no longer receives active updates.
+App versions, features, configuration options, and installation behavior at the time of access might vary from those in documented tutorials.

-We welcome community contributions to keep this documentation current!
-Click **Edit Page** in the top right corner to propose changes to this article.
-See [Updating Content](https://www.truenas.com/docs/contributing/documentation/contentupdate/) for more information.
+All application tutorials are no longer linked to individual major SCALE releases such as 23.10 or 24.04.
+To make locating instructions easier, app tutorials are now only found in the SCALE Nightly branch.